 She’s an actor, screenwriter-director, philanthropist, jewelry designer and, oh yes, a mother of six.
 Is there anything Angelina Jolie can’t do?
 This month, she is teaming up with LA-based jeweler Robert Procop to donate an “extraordinary” citrine necklace they created together to the Smithsonian’s National Gem Collection in Washington, DC.

 Named the Jolie Citrine Necklace, the massive piece features 64 graduated cushion-cut citrines, with a 177.11-carat pear-shaped citrine drop.
 Citrine is a variety of quartz, which is one of the most abundant minerals on Earth.
 Golden-yellow to orange in color, citrine derives its name from the French word for lemon, citron.

-The 18K yellow gold necklace is from Jolie Pitt’s Style of Jolie jewelry collection, a collaborative effort between the actress and Procop that benefits the Education Partnership for Children of Conflict.
+The 18K yellow gold necklace is from Jolie’s Style of Jolie jewelry collection, a collaborative effort between the actress and Procop that benefits the Education Partnership for Children of Conflict.
 To date, the Partnership has funded and built several schools in Afghanistan.

 In Dazzling Company